 Cubital tunnel syndrome is compression or irritation of the ulnar nerve, which is located in a tunnel on the inside of the elbow.
 This area of the body is more commonly known as the “funny bone.”
 So what does the ulnar nerve do?
-Well, it provides sensation to the little finger and part of the ring finger, and power to all of the the small muscles within the hand.
+Well, it provides sensation to the little finger and part of the ring finger, and power to all of the small muscles within the hand.

-There are few known causes of the ulnar nerve problem, but the specifics include:
+There are few known causes of cubital tunnel, but the specifics include:

 - The tunnel can be narrowed by pressure from the muscle or ligaments, arthritis of the elbow joint or by an old injury however in most cases there are no obvious cause

 - Pressure due to the nerve padding deteriorating, and when one leans on their arm or hand, it can press the nerve

 - Stretching the elbow, or keeping it bent in a specific way for a long period of time – this can happen during periods of sleep